wrwills/formaggio/README.md

 especially digestive-functors, but it was necessary to diverge a little in order to reuse scalaz' Validators.

-Other implementations of the formlets concept include:
+There are implementations of the formlets concept in several other languages including:

  * F#: the (commercial) [WebSharper Platform](http://www.intellifactory.com/products/wsp/Home.aspx)
    contains a [formlets library](http://www.intellifactory.com/docs/formlets/index.html)